govau/content-guide/_sources/index.md

 published: true
 ---

 The DTA Content Guide and earlier guides were developed with the help of members of the <a href="https://groups.google.com/a/digital.gov.au/forum/#!forum/content-design-in-government" rel="external">Content Design in Government Google Group</a>.
-We are grateful for their continuing guidance.
+We are grateful for their continuing support.

 We have been closely guided by and used content from: